SithumGamage98/Book_List_React_WebApplication/README.md

 # Project Name -  Book_List_React_WebApplication
-# Used Technologies - ReactJS/NYT API(Book API) /CSS
+### Used Technologies - ReactJS/NYT API(Book API) /CSS

+### Functions - User can view Book list and can get details about books.
+If user wants to purchase a book , user can click "Amozon" button.
+##  Then he navigate to Amozone web site.
+After user can purchase any book according to the steps mentioned above.

 # HOW TO RUN APPLICATION...
 # Getting Started with Create React App